-- MiVoice Business System Engineering Tool located on the infochannel.mitel.com web site. - Mitel Streamline Power Calculator located on the Mitel eDocs web site.
+- MiVoice Business System Engineering Tool located on the powerup.mitel.com website. - Mitel Streamline Power Calculator located on the Mitel Document Center website.

-The following documentation is related to deploying IP phones and can be found on the Mitel eDocs web site:
+The following documentation is related to deploying IP phones and can be found on the Mitel Document Center website: